safesoftware/FMETraining/ServerAuthoring2DataHandling/Exercise2.md

 <br>**8) Publish and Run Workspace**
 <br>Publish the workspace to FME Server.
 Be sure not to check the button to upload any data.
 Register the workspace against the Job Submitter service as usual.

 Return to the FME Server web interface.
 Locate the workspace under the Run Workspace dialog.
-Notice how the dataset paths are all hard-coded to the original file locations:
+Notice how all the dataset parameters are blank.
+This is because the paths referenced the original file locations through a mapped drive.
+If the default file path value does not reference a file using a UNC path or Resource Connection FME Server will strip out that value since FME Server does not have access to those files:

 ![](./Images/Img2.222.Ex2.HardCodedParameters.png)

-Obviously, this will be of no use if the Server does not have access to those files.
 However, because we already uploaded them to the Resources folders, we can use those files.

-So, for each file, click the browse button, browse to the appropriate subfolder in the Resources folder, and select/set the file location.
-For the Geodatabase output location you'll need to type the file name manually:
+So, for each file, click the browse button, browse to the Input subfolder in Resources, and select/set the file location.
+Since the Geodatabase does not exist yet, For the Geodatabase output location you'll need to type the file name manually:

 <pre>
 $(FME_SHAREDRESOURCE_DATA)/Election/Output/DepartmentData.gdb